phylyc/cngpld/README.md

-# Case-control Copy-number analysis using Gaussian process latent difference
+# Case-control copy-number analysis

-Package for performing a case-control copy-number analysis from copy-number seg files or GISTIC2 outputs.
-The model identities regions that are more frequently disrupted in the case cohort compared to the control.
+Package for performing a case-control copy-number analysis using Gaussian process latent difference from copy-number seg files or GISTIC2 outputs.
+This statistical model identities regions that are more frequently disrupted in the case cohort compared to the control.

 ### Installation ###